Sony A9 vs RX100 VI

 Studio photographers will appreciate that the Sony A9 (unlike the RX100 VI) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the RX100 VI has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 VI was succeeded by the Sony RX100 VII.
+Both the A9 and the RX100 VI have been discontinued, but can regularly be found used on eBay.
+The A9 was replaced by the Sony A9 II, while the RX100 VI was followed by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Sony A9 and the Sony RX100 VI?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.